seznam/SuperiorMySqlpp/README.md

 We appreciate your feedback!

 # Preview
-Until we create proper examples, you can see all functionality in action by looking at out tests (https://github.com/seznam/SuperiorMySqlpp/tree/master/tests).
+Until we create proper examples, you can see all functionality in action by looking at our tests (https://github.com/seznam/SuperiorMySqlpp/tree/master/tests).
 Please be aware that tests must validate all possible cases and syntax and should not be taken as reference in these matters.

 You can look at some basic examples below: